gentoo111/md_cv/index.md

     With our beloved family and dog.
 -->
 ## Current Status
-I am a Master of Applied Computing candidate at Lincoln University, utilizing Python and bringing 8 years of experience in Java and front-end development (Node.js, React.js AngularJS, Vue, etc.).
+I am currently an Intern Web and Machine Learning Developer at NIWA in Christchurch, utilizing Python and bringing 8 years of experience in Java and front-end development (Node.js, React.js AngularJS, Vue, etc.).
 I am seeking employment in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.